Business Law Topics

 - A review and report of all employee contracts, rights acquired to the employee and options for redundancies for possible re-organisation.

 - A review of the operation of the Company’s Pension (if any) for the benefit of its employees to ensure that it is in compliance with the necessary regulations and legislation.

 - A review of the IT set up, the software operated and used under Licence, confirmation that all domain names are owned by the company in sale or are transferred as part of the transaction.

 These proper investigations should may throw up serious issues which could affect the value of the Company in sale.
 It is reckless to consider purchasing any business without the conduct of a proper review.
 Individuals who are buying companies without proper scrutiny are guaranteeing problems and loss of investment after completion, regardless of whatever assurances have been given by the person selling.
 In numerous cases we are involved with the Purchaser has been exposed to considerable unforeseen costs or loss with little possibility to pursue the Vendor.
 The maxim of “buyer beware” is firmly enshrined in Irish Law and this applies in the commercial context also.

-If you are in the process of buying companies or considering buying a business, contact for a free consultation to discuss your proposal from the start.
-As always our rates rates are competitive and charges transparent and we will discuss the fees with you at the outset.
+If you are in the process of buying companies or considering buying a business, connect with us for a free consultation to discuss your proposal from the start. our member rates are always competitive and charges transparent.
+They we will discuss the fees with you at the outset.